leesoohang/module11-readme-generator/README.md

 ## Usage
 The sample generate README file is named ‘README_generated’ in the folder.
 Prompt questions can be found in the script ‘index.js’.

+To test the program, please type 'node index.js' in your terminal.

 ## Credits
 Inquirer package documentation: